Radu Negru

-Negru Vodă ("[The] Black Voivode" or "[The] Black Prince"), also known as Radu Negru ("Radu [the] Black"), is the legendary founder of Wallachia.
+Negru Vodă ("[The] Black Voivode" or "[The] Black Prince"), also known as Radu Negru ("Radu [the] Black"), was, according to the legend, the founder and the first Voievode of Wallachia.

-Name

-Radu is a name derived from the Slavic word for "joy".
-In 2009, Radu was the 43rd most popular name among Romanian boys in the modern state of Romania and Moldova.

 Traditions

 According to Romanian traditions, Negru Vodă would have been the founder and ruler of Wallachia at a date around 1290.
 The legend was first mentioned in the 17th-century Cantacuzino Annals, which also state that the prince built large churches in Câmpulung and Curtea de Argeș, successive capitals of Wallachia.
 This is probably a confusion with Radu I of Wallachia, who reigned 1377–1383.
 Legends surrounding Meșterul Manole also mention Negru Vodă as the commissioner of the church and blend his image with that of Neagoe Basarab, who ruled at a much later date than Radu I.

 In various folk traditions and legends, Negru Vodă's image blends with that of the following rulers: